turbocrime/ragu/book/src/guide/gadgets/index.md

 A **gadget** is the fundamental unit of all algorithms expressed as arithmetic circuits.
 It consists of a collection of _wires_, the _witness_ information required to reason about their possible assignments, and the _constraints_ that impose invariants over these assignments.
 Gadgets consolidate these components into an opaque type that guards how the underlying wires are manipulated and optimizes how their witness information is represented.

 As an example, one of the simplest gadgets is the [`Boolean`][boolean-gadget] gadget which internally represents a wire that is constrained to be $0$ or $1$ together with the witness information (a `bool`) that describes its assignment.
-Wires always take the form of an associated type `D::Wire` based on the current [driver](drivers.md) `D`, and so the `Boolean` gadget could be represented by the Rust structure:
+Wires always take the form of an associated type `D::Wire` based on the [driver](drivers.md) `D`, and so the `Boolean` gadget could be represented by the Rust structure:

 ```rust
 pub struct Boolean<'dr, D: Driver<'dr>> {